 University students encounter setbacks from time to time.
 If you encounter difficulties and need assistance, it's important to reach out.
-Consider discussing the situation with an instructor or academic advisor.
-Learn about resources that assist with wellness and academic success at https://counseling.oregonstate.edu/reach-out-success.
+Consider discussing the situation with

 Ecampus students are always encouraged to discuss issues that impact your academic success with the Ecampus Success Team (https://ecampus.oregonstate.edu/services/student-services/).
 Email ecampus.success@oregonstate.edu to identify strategies and resources that can support you in your educational goals.